"

 Monash University provides helpful recommendations for how to acknowledge when and how you’ve used generated material as part of an assignment or project.
 If you decide to use generative artificial intelligence such as ChatGPT for an assignment, it’s a best practice to include a statement that does the following:

 The format Monash University provides is also helpful.
-Students may include this information either in a cover letter or in an appendix to the submitted work.
+Students can include this information either in a cover letter or in an appendix to the submitted work.
+Your instructor may provide more guidance on where to include the acknowledgement statement.

 I acknowledge the use of [insert AI system(s) and link] to [specific use of generative artificial intelligence].
 The prompts used include [list of prompts].
 The output from these prompts was used to [explain use].